siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 182 2021 May 15, Saturday

+**Today's Progress**

+*3D cube Library*
+1. Contd.
+Look at the possibility of making more than one cube of each type with different dimensions.
+- Looked at attribute selectors : ^ $ ~

+**Link to work:**
+1. Local: /  3d-cube-library/ branch all and make new whole-number-values

 ### Day 181 2021 May 14, Friday

 **Today's Progress**